Top 10 Best Cars For Dogs

 The Nissan Qashqai is an all-round performer, with plenty of kit and creature comforts for man and mutt.

-A variety of engines are on offer, and while your choice will depend on what you want to achieve, for the sake of this guide – as well as your family pet – we’re going to recommend the DCI 115 with automatic transmission.
+A variety of engines are on offer, and while your choice will depend on what you want to achieve, for the sake of this guide – as well as your family pet – we’re going to recommend the DCI 115 with automatic gearbox.

 Thanks to the ample head and legroom in the back of the Qashqai, long journeys are very comfortable – even for four gangly adults.
 Space up front is equally impressive and the boot is bigger than that of the previous Qashqai at 430 litres.